 Private Scuba Classes

-Private scuba training for youth, families, and divers who want a calmer, safer, more predictable learning environment.
-Structured, clear, and obsessively taught for real schedules and real needs.
+Private scuba training for youth, families, and divers who benefit from a calmer, safer, and more predictable learning environment.
+Every session is structured, clear, and obsessively taught to match real schedules and real needs.

 About Private Classes

-Private scuba classes provide a structured, individualized training environment where you can learn at your own pace with a dedicated instructor.
-This format is ideal for youth, new divers, anxious divers, and anyone who benefits from a quieter, more predictable setting.
+Private scuba classes provide a structured, individualized training environment where you can learn at a pace that feels calm, predictable, and comfortable.
+This format is ideal for youth, new divers, anxious divers, and anyone who benefits from a quieter setting with fewer distractions.

-Private training follows the same international standards as our group programs.
+Private training follows the same international standards used in our SDI and PSS group programs.
 The difference is the environment.
-Your instructor works exclusively with your group, allowing more time, more repetition, and more support.
-Because private sessions replace a full group class, pricing is based on group size and the time required.
+Your instructor works exclusively with your family or group, allowing more time, more repetition, and more personalized coaching.
+Because private sessions replace a full group class, pricing is based on group size and instructor time rather than an added fee.

 Why Families Choose Private Training

-Private training also gives families the ability to train together, build confidence as a team, and create the strongest possible buddy pairs for future diving.
+Private training also allows families to learn together, build confidence as a team, and create strong buddy pairs for future diving.
+Many parents appreciate the ability to slow down, repeat skills, and support their child without the pressure of a fast‑moving group class.

 Fast Track Certification for Travel

-Private classes are the fastest path to scuba certification.
-Start eLearning immediately, schedule pool sessions around your availability, and complete your open water dives locally or on vacation using referral paperwork.
+Private classes are the most flexible and reliable path to scuba certification.
+You can begin eLearning immediately, schedule pool sessions around your availability, and complete your open water dives locally or on vacation using SDI or PSS referral paperwork.

-If you have a deadline or upcoming trip, private training is the most reliable way to meet it.
+If you have a deadline or upcoming trip, private training provides the clearest, calmest, and most predictable way to meet it.
+You set the pace — slow, steady, and comfort‑focused — with the ability to pause whenever needed.

 Who Private Classes Are For